qri-io/rfcs/text/0012-CLI-commands.md

 ### Synopsis

 Select datasets for use with other commands.

+Run the `use` command to 'save' a reference to a specific dataset.
+This dataset will be referenced for future commands, if no dataset reference is explicitly given for those commands.

+We created this command to ease the typing/copy and pasting burden while using Qri to explore a dataset.

-Use commands will work with:
+Dataset references saved using the `use` command will work with:

 body
 diff